Octopus in my house

 The Counselling Room – an Octopus Story by Eileen Phyall

-Written by Eileen Phyall as part of the #OctopusStory writers group led by Matt Wingett & Alison Norrington.
+Written by Eileen Phyall as part of the writers group led by Matt Wingett & Alison Norrington.

 I spent many years and a great deal of money training to be a therapist.
 I learned about my inner self, how to empathise not sympathise.
 How to sit quietly listening.
 I did not unfortunately learn how to be a businesswoman, and although I was a good therapist, I didn’t make enough money to pay my bills, unlike my friend Louise who trained to be a beauty therapist.
 She learned how to make women beautiful and soon had a thriving business.
 Women went in looking drab and came out without lines and with enhanced eyebrows, whilst many of my clients came out dabbing their eyes and looking unhappy.